mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 And that is accidentally using “live” dependencies when you don’t mean to.
 To explore this, lets head back to the simulator yet again to check out the “Analytics demo".

-This demo is identical to the location demo, but with one key difference: it has an analytics client for sending certain events to a backend service so that we can aggregate user behavior and make business decisions based off of that data.
-The feature has also been instrumented in various places that we are interested in, such as when buttons are tapped, when we get authorization from the user, and more.

-We can run the application in the simulator and see that logs are printed to the console showing that analytics are indeed being tracked how we expect.

-The problem is when we run this feature in the preview.
-Unbeknownst to me, while I am running this preview over and over and over, and tapping on buttons, I am secretly tracking analytics events and sending those to my backend server.
+* Run analytics demo in simulator, open logs and filter to show tracking
+* Walkthrough code to show it is reasonable
+* Run in preview, click around
+* Open logs and show that we were secretly tracking live analytics data even though we are just testing the feature

 Over the course of working on this feature for an afternoon I can _easily_ refresh this preview hundreds of times.
 Each preview refresh tracks a new analytic event, and that is going to muddy up our data.
 We can no longer confidently make business decisions based on this data because it now holds events that didn’t actually come from our end users and instead came from our developers building new features.

 ---